Today I am going to share the goodness of black pepper.

 Black pepper is available whole, crushed or ground into a powder.
 To ensure maximum flavor and nutrients, buy whole peppercorns and grind them in a mill just before they are needed.

-Vitamin C when heated or cooked for too long.
+Black pepper should not be added to food while it is cooking, as it loses its flavor, aroma and Vitamin C when heated or cooked for too long.
 Adding it near the end will help to preserve its flavor.

 Freshly crushed black pepper, salt, olive oil, and lemon juice pepper make a delicious salad dressing.